Vriaan/football-manager-api/README.md

 ```

 #### Testing & Benchmarking
-For now the API tests depends on a database container (mock could come later).
+For now the API tests depend on a database container (mock could come later).
 So the tests are run inside a container.
 You can run the tests using following command
 ```sh